June 16

 Converted and Helped Many

 His homilies reflected his great fervor and zeal for the faith, appealing to people of all classes.
 John converted many Huguenots (French Protestants).
-He also provided for the social needs of those whom he ministered to spiritually.
+For those whom he ministered spiritually, he also provided for the social needs.
 Using donations and volunteer workers, John set up a system of social services.
 He organized prison visitors, nurses, guardians of the poor, and a warehouse for the hungry.

 John also concerned himself with rescuing women from prostitution.
 He helped the girls so they could earn an income for themselves as lacemakers and set up a a shelter for wayward women.
-John helped a group of country girls stay away from the cities by establishing them in the lacemaking and embroidery trade, for which he is a patron saint.
+By establishing the country girls in the lacemaking and embroidery trade, for which he is a patron saint, John helped them stay away from the cities .

 John established the Confraternity of the Blessed Sacrament, which organized charitable collections of money and food from the wealthy.